See also the BBC's episode guide.

 - "The Underwater Menace" (4 episodes, 1 & 4 missing)

-- "The Moonbase" (4 episodes, 1 & 3 missing but restored with animation)
+- "The Moonbase" (4 episodes, 1 & 3 missing but remade with animation)

-- "The Macra Terror" (4 episodes, all missing but restored with animation)
+- "The Macra Terror" (4 episodes, all missing but remade with animation)

 - "The Evil of the Daleks" (7 episodes, only episode 2 known to survive)